Last Updated on

 - Marketing costs: When you have software issues, what does your marketing department spend their time on?
 Instead of expanding, they move to recovery mode.
 Issuing statements.
 Asking people to install updates.
 Putting out social media fires.
 Addressing concerns, writing FAQs, and more.
 Think about automobile recalls.
 Small issues require huge mail, phone, and email campaigns, replete with systematic tracking, reimbursements, and much more complexity.
 This is not the highest and best use of marketing.

 - Brand damage: Both small and big issues can significantly damage your brand.
 People can have one small bad experience with your brand and decide to use another.
 This may go by undetected.
-Additionally, you can have huge uses explode in the media causing large-scale brand exodus.
+Additionally, you can have huge uses explode in the media causing the large-scale brand exodus.

 - Management overhead: Internally, what happens when issues make it to production?
 War rooms, executive readouts, PowerPoint presentations, daily meetings, you name it.
 The productivity cost is massive.